|

 Christian-Democratic Party of Chile, the social-democratic

-Socialist Party of Chile, the liberal
+Socialist Party of Chile, and the liberal

-Party for Democracy and the centre-left
+Party for Democracy.
+Also on the

 left is the Communist Party of Chile, much